Tastes Just Like Barbeque Chicken – Using Your Oven

 NOTE: I did NOT place vegetables around my chicken as shown in the photo above; though my finished chicken’s skin looked the very same colour as the one in the photo.

-TIP: Carefully remove the Beercan Chicken Tool WITH the chicken still in place.
-REMEMBER the salt water that was placed in the can-like part… be sure NOT to spill this VERY HOT liquid!
-Then, carefully remove the chicken onto a serving plate.
+REMEMBER the salt water that was placed in the can-like part… so… be sure NOT to spill this VERY HOT liquid as you remove the cooked chicken!

 REMEMBER TOO: Do NOT dispose of the used salt water down your kitchen sink drain as it now has chicken fat in it.